dataforseo/TypeScriptClient/docs/interfaces/IBusinessDataBusinessListingsCategoriesAggregationLiveRequestInfo.md

 description of the element in SERP optional field the description of the business entity for which the results are collected;
-can contain up to 200 symbols
+can contain up to 200 characters

 #### Defined in

-main.ts:199558
+main.ts:211908

 ***